VKRP Across the Academic Year

 The Big Picture

-Students enter kindergarten with varying skills in mathematics, self-regulation, social skills, and literacy.
-The Virginia Kindergarten Readiness Program (VKRP), in collaboration with Virginia Literacy Partnerships (VLP), assesses kindergartners during the first four to six weeks of school in these four critical learning domains.
-Using VKRP reports and recommended instructional resources, teachers can individualize and focus classroom instruction, with the goal of helping students grow across the kindergarten year and leave more prepared to succeed in future grades.
+Students enter pre-kindergarten and kindergarten varying in their development of language and literacy, mathematics, self-regulation, social skills, and mental health well-being.
+The Virginia Kindergarten Readiness Program (VKRP), in collaboration with Virginia Literacy Partnerships (VLP), assesses pre-kindergartners and kindergartners in these areas during the first four to six weeks of school.
+Once assessments are complete, VKRP reports and recommended instructional resources are available to assist teachers in individualizing classroom instruction.
+The goal is to help students grow across the year and leave better prepared to succeed in future grades.

 Key Steps of VKRP